-Another method of pinpointing in Discriminate Mode is to quickly change to the All Metal Mode to check the target response.
-Remember that the All Metal Mode is not susceptible to the false signals of the Discriminate Mode and can sometimes give a clearer and more consistent response to difficult targets such as a dime buried next to a pull tab.
-By switching back and forth between modes and comparing the target response sound in All Metal to the target response sound in Discriminate, you can often better identify the likely location of the target.
+Another method of pinpointing in the discriminate mode is to quickly change to the all metal mode to check the target response.
+Remember that the all metal mode is not susceptible to the false signals of the discriminate mode and can sometimes give a clearer and more consistent response to difficult targets such as a dime buried next to a pulltab.
+By switching back and forth between modes and comparing the target response sound in all metal to the target response sound in discriminate, you can often better identify the likely location of the target.